Stinging Insects

 What type of stinging insects are in Alabama, Louisiana, and Mississippi?

-Bees and wasps are examples of stinging insects.
-Stinging insects are beneficial to the environment when living and nesting outside and away from people.
-Bee and wasps are responsible for pollinating a wide variety of plants and crops.
-Predatory species, such as wasps, can help keep species of nuisance insects under control.
+Bees, hornets and wasps are examples of stinging insects, which beneficial to the environment when living and nesting outside and away from people.
+Bee and wasps are responsible for pollinating a wide variety of plants and crops, but redatory species, such as wasps, can help keep species of nuisance insects under control.
 Stinging insects are quite active during near the end of summer and in early fall, when their colonies are at peak numbers and workers are out foraging for food.

 How do bees and wasps gain access?